thosgood/qubit.guide/README.md

 <div style="text-align: center;margin: 2em"><a href="book/" style="padding: 1em;border: 1px solid black;border-radius: 5px;">Read the book</a></div>

-The lecture notes are available as an online book (built using the Bookdown fork of Gitbook).
+The online book is built using (the Bookdown fork of) Gitbook.
-This means that it has some nice functionality to make reading more comfortable, with most options being accessed through the toolbar at the top (which we explain below).
+This means that it has some nice functionality to make reading more comfortable, with most options being accessed through the toolbar at the top (as explained below).

 <img src="gitbook-toolbar.png" alt="The book toolbar" width="350" style="border: 1px solid black;">